 There's nothing quite like fulfilling your dream of moving to a beautiful foreign country only to find that your new dwelling was formerly the scene of one of the county's most heinous double-murders.
 Preston teams up with Spezi, an Italian investigative journalist, and they interview the man they believe to be the serial killer known as The Monster of Florence.
 But the story takes a turn for the chaotic when Preston and Spezi become part of the police investigation as they are accused of being The Monster.
 If you love murder mysteries, this is nonfiction for you.

 This is one of those books that got a lot of hype, but, again, the hype is well-deserved.
 When young Augsten's mother abandons him to her psychiatrist to pursue her literary aspirations, Augsten's world is turned so far upside down that he's practically walking on the ceiling.
 Between the psychiatrist's wacky ways, including his "Masterbatorium" or divination via excrement, and his family, including wife who eats dog food and daughter who makes all decisions via "Bible roulette," this is a family like none you've ever heard of before.
-If you're sensitive to the crazy or have triggers about statutory happenings, steer clear, but otherwise, proceed with one of the most insane and hilarious memoirs you're likely ever to read.
+If you're sensitive to mental illness or have triggers about statutory happenings, steer clear, but otherwise, proceed with one of the most hilarious and strange memoirs you're likely ever to read.
 Running with Scissors is unforgettable.